roo1989/notebooks/python-deep-dive/Python 3: Deep Dive (Part 4 - OOP)/Welcome file.md

 ###  Functionality -> Behavior -> Methods (default)
 <hr />
 Functionality or Methods can be described as things that the car can do.
-These are normally in Python methods.
+These are normally in Python methods.<br>
+Let's take a car methods for example.

+ - Accelerate -> 20km
+ - Stee

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMDE2MzAwMjRdfQ==
+eyJoaXN0b3J5IjpbMTQyNzEwOTAxMV19
 -->